khulnasoft/integrations-core/twistlock/README.md

      #(...)
    ```

-2. Mount the Docker socket to the Datadog Agent.
-See the Datadog Kubernetes [example manifests][8].
+2. Mount the Docker socket to the Khulnasoft Agent.
+See the Khulnasoft Kubernetes [example manifests][8].

 3. Make sure the log section is included in the Pod annotation for the defender, where the container name can be found just below in the pod spec: